Pur3-MAlice/seasonality/README.md

   1. Chrome
   2. Firefox
   4. Edge
-* I also consistently used the devtools to simulate different screen sizes/devices from 320px up to 2200px in width.
+* I also consistently used the dev tools to simulate different screen sizes/devices from 320px up to 2200px in width.
 * In addition to this, I used the dev tools to simulate different products such as the iPhone XR, iPhone 12 Pro, Samsung Galaxy S8+, iPad Air, iPad Mini, Surface Pro 7 and Nest Hub.
 * I also got friends and my partner to test the site on their own devices - Samsung, Dell Laptops, Self-built desktops and Apple products.

 #### ***HTML*** - https://validator.w3.org/nu/#textarea
-* Code passes through without issues after adding in alt titles to images.
+* Code passes through without issues after adding alt titles to images.
 * Used "view page source" to get the pure HTML code of each page.

 ![HTML validator](/documents/html%20validator.png)